zhangce/elementary/README.md

     -- Generating done
     -- Build files have been written to: /raid/czhang/Codes/mia

-A file named ``Makefile'' should appear in the folder mia now.
+A file named ``Makefile'' should appear in the folder elementary now.
 To build Elementary, type in

     $ make